NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app.md

 I built a GitHub workflow to bundle, sign and publish an iOS app.
 There are already a couple guides on how to do this, but none of them worked out of the box for me (an iOS/mac noob).
 With lots of googling plus trial and error, I pieced together the missing and broken parts.
 Since I wouldn't wish that on anyone, here are some information on how to use the workflow I ended up with.

 The project that the workflow was build for might be a bit unconventional.
 It's a mobile app using the Rust game engine [Bevy][bevy].
-The workflow expects a specific project structure with the Xcode project "mobile" living in a subdirectory of the same name.
-This structure and naming is hardcoded, but should be simple to adapt.
+The workflow expects a specific project structure with the Xcode project living in a subdirectory.
+You can change the name of the subdirectory and the Xcode project in the `env` section.
 The whole workflow is part of this post, but if you want to see it in use, you can look at [bevy_game_template][bevy_game_template].

 ## The Workflow